RaduMarcel/EspressoViews/README.md

 # EspressoViews

-- Addiction warning for people who love SQL!  :)
+- Addiction warning for people who love SQL  :)

 - EspressoViews is a standalone Java tool for reporting and analysis of data stored on relational databases (RDBMS).

-- Its human friendly [approach][Ideas] allows you to connect a, theoretically, unlimited number SQLs to a report as simple as you add phrases to a new text.
+- Its human friendly [approach][Ideas] allows you to connect a, theoretically, unlimited number SQLs to a report as simple as adding phrases to a text.

 - EspressoViews merges the results of meaningfull interconnected SQL statements and displays them in a data tree structure, which can be expanded and collapsed by the user.